webaverse/docs/docs/webaverse/nfts.md

 NFT stands stands for Non-Fungible Token.
 The term and the NFTs in Webaverse are based off the Ethereum [ERC-721](https://eips.ethereum.org/EIPS/eip-721) token standard.

 Non-fungible means that it is not interchangable, so while you can trade NFTs, you'll never have an exactly equivalent trade.
-NFTs are not interchangable, unlike a fungible token like [FLUX](./flux).
+NFTs are not interchangable, unlike a fungible token like [SILK](./silk).

 By default, all transactions (buying, selling, trading, etc.) are done on the Webaverse sidechain.
 Using the Webaverse sidechain allows for extremely fast and completely free transactions.

-If you want to transfer your FLUX or NFTs to the main Ethereum change, you can do so.
+If you want to transfer your SILK or NFTs to the main Ethereum change, you can do so.
 The ability to move to the Ethereum blockchain also allows you to sell your NFTs on a marketplace like OpenSea.